ot4i/app-connect-templates/resources/markdown/Add a document in IBM Watson Discovery when a file is created in IBM OpenPages with Watson_instructions.md

 The flow is started whenever a file is created and downloaded in IBM OpenPages with Watson.

 For more information, visit the IBM Integration Community for this use case.
-See, [Using IBM® App Connect to interact with IBM OpenPages with Watson](https://community.ibm.com/community/user/integration/blogs/shamini-arumugam1/2022/07/29/using-ibm-app-connect-with-ibm-openpages).
+See, <a href="https://community.ibm.com/community/user/integration/blogs/shamini-arumugam1/2022/07/29/using-ibm-app-connect-with-ibm-openpages">Using IBM® App Connect to interact with IBM OpenPages with Watson</a>.